dgraph-io/dgraph/wiki/content/get-started/index.md

 docker pull dgraph/dgraph
 ```

+### Installing on Windows

+{{% notice "note" %}}Binaries for Windows are available from `v0.8.3`.{{% /notice %}}

+If you wish to install the binaries on Windows, you can get them from the [Github releases](https://github.com/dgraph-io/dgraph/releases), extract and install them manually.
+The file `dgraph-windows-amd64-v0.x.y.tar.gz` contains
+all the binaries.

+If you wish to run the UI for Dgraph you should also download the `assets.tar.gz` and extract them into a folder called assets.

 ## Step 2: Run Dgraph
 {{% notice "note" %}}You need to set the estimated memory dgraph can take through memory_mb flag.
 This is just a hint to the dgraph and actual usage would be higher than this.
 It's recommended to set memory_mb to half the size of RAM.{{% /notice %}}